Morocco freezes ties with German Embassy amid Sahara tension

 A letter leaked online from Moroccan Foreign Minister Nasser Bourita to the rest of the Moroccan government orders officials to suspend “all contact, interaction and cooperation” with the German Embassy and embassy-related activities.

-A senior Moroccan government official confirmed to The Associated Press on Tuesday that the letter was authentic, but said it was not meant to be made public.
+A senior Moroccan government official confirmed to The Associated Press on Tuesday that the letter was authentic, but said it wasn’t meant to be made public.

 Germany’s Foreign Ministry said it was aware of media reports about the letter, but had no further comment.